 If you like your outdoor workouts with a side of street art, head to The 606 (aka the Bloomingdale Trail).
 This former abandoned rail line has been converted into a gorgeous, elevated 2.7 mile recreational trail and green space!

-Fun fact: the 606 is named for the Chicago’s 606 zip code and connotes the trail’s ability to bring Chicagoans together!
+Fun fact: the 606 is named for Chicago’s 606 zip code and connotes the trail’s ability to bring Chicagoans together!

 The 606 starts at 1801 N. Ridgeway Ave. and ends at 1722 N. Ashland, but you can hop on and off the path at various access points along Bloomingdale Ave.

-The seamless integration of path, art, and nature makes The 606 one of the best places to workout outside in Chicago!
+The seamless integration of path, art, and nature makes The 606 one of the best places to workout in Chicago!

 9. Garfield Park Conservatory

 This is a cheeky addition since it is farther from downtown and has both indoor and outdoor spaces.
-But when the weather looks iffy (as it often does in Chicago), having the option of ducking inside can be quite handy!
+But when the weather looks iffy (as it often does in Chicago), having the option of ducking inside can be handy!